ScottXi17/AI-digital_twin/README.md

 # AI-digital_twin
-There is a digital twin and emotion communication project.
-You can talk with AI to release your stress
+This is digital twins, an emotional communication project.
+You can talk with emotional AI to release your stress